mhartl/pivotal-github/README.md

     $ gem install pivotal-github

-The full workflow described herein requires some of the Git utilities from [git-utils](https://github.com/mhartl/git-utils), so it is recommended to install those as well.
+The full workflow described herein requires some of the Git utilities from [git-utils](https://github.com/mhartl/git-utils), which is included as a gem dependency.

 ## Usage